Jamie Bates

-Jamie Bates (born 14 September 1989) is an English welterweight kickboxer fighting out of Annfield Plain, County Durham, England.
-He is the Superkombat World Grand Prix II 2014 tournament winner.
+Jamie Bates (born 14 September 1989) is an English Glory kickboxer fighting out of Annfield Plain, County Durham, England.
+He was ranked #5 in the world from 2020 to 2023 by Combat Press, and was ranked #2 in Glory in 2020.
+He is currently ranked #8 in the world.

 Kickboxing career

 Early career

 Jamie Bates grew up on the mats in his father's gym in region of Durham.
 Starting with karate at age 4, with his father as instructor, Bates eventually progressed to kickboxing.
 He won a professional world title when he was 22.

 Superkombat Fighting Championship

 Selected from the Superkombat World Tryouts from Middlesbrough, England, Bates had signed a multi-fight deal with the SUPERKOMBAT in 2014.
 On 24 May 2014, he was a participant in the Superkombat World Grand Prix series.
 Bates faced Flavius Boiciuc of Romania in the opening semifinals at Superkombat World Grand Prix II 2014 held in Mamaia, Romania and won via unanimous decision.
 Coming as outsider, he later faced Miles Simson in the finals, pulling off upset with another unanimous decision over the Surinamese.

 In October, he lost a title eliminator to Yoann Kongolo at Superkombat World Grand Prix 2014 Final Elimination in Geneva, Switzerland.
 After dominating the fight, Bates eventually lost via a third round KO.
-After losing to Kongolo, Bates would go on a 2-2 run, defeating Pavel Turuk and Kev Ward, but losing to Ciprian Șchiopu and Alim Nabiev.
+After losing to Kongolo, Bates would go on a run, defeating notable fighters Pavel Turuk and Kev Ward, but losing to Ciprian Șchiopu and Alim Nabiev.